-To investigate what impact room acoustics have on staff and patients an intervention study was done in a dementia clinic in Århus, Denmark.
+To investigate what impact room acoustics have on staff and patients an intervention study with acoustic measurements was done in a dementia clinic in Århus, Denmark.
 The study was part of a BA project at The Technical University of Denmark.

 What did it sound like before and after?